thoomkuzhymatthew/EPL_arb_betting/docs/home.md

 To do this we want to create a function which backtests different betting strategies on a Sample of historic premier league games.

+We will then be using this function to backtest diffrerent strategies and track the returns of 100 pounds

-In order to do this, we need to collect 2 pieces of data:
+**In order to do this, we need to collect 2 pieces of data:**

 1. Historical odds data for premier league games for the past 5 seasons, we will be collecting this using ['the odds API'](https://the-odds-api.com/)
 2. Fixture outcomes for all premier league games for the past 5 seasons, this can be found at  ['Premier League Matches'](https://www.football-data.co.uk/englandm.php)